spectrocloud/librarium/content/docs/04-clusters/03-edge/30-cloud-init.md

 # Where to Apply Cloud-Init Stages?

-You may ask yourself where to use cloud-init stages, as both the Stylus installer and the OS pack support the usage of cloud-init stages.
+You may ask yourself where to use cloud-init stages, as both the Edge Installer and the OS pack support the usage of cloud-init stages.
 Use the following statements to help guide you your decision making process.
 <br />

-* If you need to apply a set of configurations to a specific site, then use the Stylus user-data and its cloud-init stages to provide site settings to that specific site.
+* If you need to apply a set of configurations to a specific site, then use the Edge Installer user-data and its cloud-init stages to provide site settings to that specific site.

 * If you have common configurations across a fleet of edge host devices, customize the OS pack and use the cloud-init stages to apply those configurations.